Clean Ports Program

 Scope of work:

-- Engage Port Houston staff on climate-related vulnerabilities/risks/impacts and observed operational experiences that will inform our resiliency planning.
+• Engage Port Houston staff on observed organizational hazards/vulnerabilities/risks/impacts to inform our resiliency planning.

 Progress: